 By default, the CLI returns output exceeding the configured terminal length in pages.
 The CLI provides the same features for working through the paged output as the Linux programs less and more.
-Press the h key when presented with the paging prompt at the base of the display to see paging options - Figure 2: Viewing Paging Options on page 49 provides an example of how to do this.
+Press the h key when presented with the paging prompt at the base of the display to see paging options - Figure 7: Viewing Paging Options provides an example of how to do this.